olegsimanov/test/javascript/info/02-functions.md

     console.log(f2());          // 20

 While this code works in web browsers, `f1()` will produce a ReferenceError in Node.js, as `x` will not be found.
 This is because the top-level scope in Node is not the global scope, and `x` will be local to the module.

+# Functions as object constructors

+Functions double as object constructors, along with their typical role.
+Prefixing a function call with new will create an instance of a prototype, inheriting properties and methods from the constructor (including properties from the Object prototype).[56]
+ECMAScript 5 offers the Object.create method, allowing explicit creation of an instance without automatically inheriting from the Object prototype (older environments can assign the prototype to null).[57]
+The constructor's prototype property determines the object used for the new object's internal prototype.
+New methods can be added by modifying the prototype of the function used as a constructor.
+JavaScript's built-in constructors, such as Array or Object, also have prototypes that can be modified.
+While it is possible to modify the Object prototype, it is generally considered bad practice because most objects in JavaScript will inherit methods and properties from the Object prototype, and they may not expect the prototype to be modified.[58]

+# Functions as methods

+Unlike many object-oriented languages, there is no distinction between a function definition and a method definition.
+Rather, the distinction occurs during function calling; when a function is called as a method of an object, the function's local this keyword is bound to that object for that invocation.